Divorce Process & Requirements in Texas

 Divorce Methods – There are three methods the divorce process can take:

-Navigate Divorce with Nearly a Century of Experience on Your Side
+Navigate Divorce with Experienced Austin Attorneys on Your Side

 At Andrae Law, PLLC, our attorneys understand the importance of negotiating a settlement to preserve the relationship of the parties, especially when children are involved.
 In many cases, our attorneys are able to find a workable solution for our clients to avoid the stress and expense of litigation.